FrankM1/docs/content/install/ubuntu.md

 ---

-## Install Ghost-CLI
+## Install Qazana-CLI

-[Ghost-CLI](/api/ghost-cli/) is a commandline tool to help you get Ghost installed and configured for use, quickly and easily.
+[Qazana-CLI](/api/ghost-cli/) is a commandline tool to help you get Qazana installed and configured for use, quickly and easily.
 The npm module can be installed with `npm` or `yarn`.

 ```bash
 sudo npm install ghost-cli@latest -g